valnerwasilewski/google_scrapping/README.md

 Some ideas showed up while I was doing this task:

 1. A simple UI to assist the user to pass queries, and retrieve the CSV file.
 More user friendly.
-2. Fecth proxy traffic available, ensuring there is enough data to run profiles.
+2. Split the main script in modules, to keep the main script clean and more readable.
 3. Implement a captcha solver using paid tools, or;
 4. As I'm doing an undergraduate in Data Science, it could possible to train an LLM to quick reconize the Google's captcha challenge and solve it.
 The pro: it wil be really good to solve Google's captcha challenge.
-The cons: It may not be reusable for other use cases with differnt captcha puzzles, since it will be really good only in this captcha challnge.
+The cons: It may not be reusable for other use cases with differnt captcha puzzles, since it will be really good only in this captcha challenge.